chemerisuk/better-ajaxify/README.md

 </html>
 ```

+Depending on requirements you also need to include `better-ajaxify-pushstate` or `better-ajaxify-hashchange`.

 Frontend setup
 --------------
 Custom `data-ajaxify` attribute is used to mark html elements that may be reloaded dynamically.
 The value of this attribute is a key of the `html` object in json response from server.